MartiTM/loan-schedule-API/README.md

 # loan-schedule-API

-This is a is a REST API that calculates the borrower schedule.
+REST API Calculates the borrower's schedule.

-The scheduler folder contains the calculation logic.
-And the handler folder contains the api management logic

 ## Run the app